 — In 1994 and later during 1999-2002, Dr. Orlov, while continuing his work in Moscow, was a Visiting Scholar and Senior Research Associate at the Middlebury Institute of International Studies in Monterey, California.
 In 2001-2002, the U.N.
 Secretary-General appointed Dr. Orlov as a U.N. consultant on disarmament and nonproliferation education.
 In 2004, Dr. Orlov became a professor at the Geneva Centre for Security Policy (GCSP), a position he kept until 2008, when he decided to concentrate on the development of Center russe d’études politiques in Geneva, an association which he led for twelve years (2006-2018).

 — Since 1995, Dr. Orlov took part in the work of all NPT Review Conferences.
-Since 2010, as a member of the Russian delegation, he has been participated at the NPT Review Conferences (2010, 2015) and the sessions of the Preparatory Committee for Review Conferences.
+Since 2010, as a member of the Russian delegation, he has participated at the NPT Review Conferences (most recently, in August 2022 in New York).

 — In 2018, Dr. Orlov was awarded a medal For the contribution to the international cooperation of the Ministry of Foreign Affairs of the Russian Federation.

 Dr. Orlov is constantly engaged in teaching and educational activities, giving lectures and expert comments on Russian foreign policy and on nuclear nonproliferation within Russia and abroad.
 His initiative culminated in establishment (in 2016) of the International Dual Degree MA Program in Nonproliferation Studies – a joint project by the Moscow State Institute of International Affairs (MGIMO University), Middlebury Institute of International Studies at Monterey, USA and PIR Center.
-Currently he serves as academic supervisor of the program.
-Dr. Orlov is Professor at MGIMO University.
-He is executive editor and co-author of the Nuclear Nonproliferation Textbook in two volumes.
+Currently he serves as academic director of the program (since 2017).
+Dr. Orlov is Professor at MGIMO University (since 2017) where he teaches Russian foreign and security policy as well as nuclear nonproliferation (since 2013).
+He also gives lectures in Geneva, Bishkek, Monterey and Washington, among other places.
+Vladimir Orlov is executive editor and coauthor of the Nuclear Nonproliferation Textbook in two volumes.

-Dr. Orlov is author of more than a dozen of books and monographs and more than three hundred research papers, articles, and essays.
+Dr. Orlov is author (or co-author) of more than a dozen books and monographs and more than three hundred research papers, articles, and essays.
+Most recently, he was a co-editor and an author of “A New Nuclear Nine?
+Addressing Global Nuclear Nonproliferation Threats” (2022; in Russian) and “Russian-American Nuclear Nonproliferation Dialogue: Lessons Learned and Road Ahead” (Palgrave Macmillan, 2022; in English).

 Dr. Orlov speaks English and Spanish.
 His hobbies include Russian classical literature, theatre, hiking in the mountains, and bicycle touring in the tropics.